 Crowded.
 Touristy.
 Hot.
 Smelly.

-That’s what we initially heard about traveling to Venice.
+That’s what we initially heard about traveling to Venice, the “City of Water.”
 Yes, mobs can often choke the quaint canals in summer.
 But early February is an ideal time to visit.
 Less people means shorter lines into sights and more room once inside.
 We even got a preview of the upcoming Carnival festivities with the early arrival of masqueraders in full costume.

 After Segafreda cappucinos, we spent our first morning taking in the lively scene at Rialto Market.
 We watched as a constant stream of boats stocked with food and supplies made their way in and out of the canals.
 A choreographed water parade.
 Men in waders unloaded and restocked tables.
 They housed every fish and mollusk imaginable.
 Some so fresh, they were still moving.

 Crossing over the famous Rialto Bridge lined with Murano glass and Carnival masks, we paused to take in a quintessential view of Venice.
 Motorized water taxis mixed with sleek, black gondolas.
 Striped mooring poles and cafés lining the bustling Grand Canal.
 In the distance, Palladio’s Church appeared like a mirage on the misty island of San Giorgio Maggiore.

 Entering St. Mark’s Square is an awe-inspiring experience for its sheer enormity.